2025-fall-machine-learning/mad-2025-fall-ml-the-algorithms/1_linear_regression/ML Sole Survivor Briefing.md

         - Ensure they keep variables independent of each other by avoiding scoring traits that are conceptually or statistically redundant.
             - This will reduce multicollinearity and deepen the interpretability of predictive models.
 - Expand the Scoring Range
-    - Include a broader scoring range where they can be more liberal about assigning greater point values to participant's traits, where relevant.
+    - Include a broader scoring range where they can be more liberal about assigning greater point values to participants' traits, where relevant.
         - This will help differentiate contestants who are likely to perform higher.
 - Together, these adjustments will aid in enhancing the predictability of the model while identifying the individual strengths of participants more accurately.